Chaitanyarai899/Chaitanya-s-CV/README.md

 # Chaitanya-s-CV
-You can view my CV here.
+You can view my CV by visiting https://chaitanyacv.netlify.app